Flight — Darkfield

 June 03, 2022

 Not content with terrifying Melburnians with just one unsettling shipping container installation at a time, the folks at Realscape Productions have just brought all four of their disquieting Darkfield experiences to the city.
-The four immersive shows have taken over a Chinatown lot, serving eerie thrills from Thursday, May 26–Sunday, July 31.
+The four immersive shows have taken over a Chinatown lot, serving eerie thrills from Thursday, May 26–Wednesday, August 31.

 Included in the lineup is return favourite Flight, which, like its siblings, involves stepping inside a 40-foot steel box, sitting in pitch darkness and listening to a particularly immersive soundscape while the production plays with your sense of reality.